Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 a graduate from NYU with a degree in international trauma studies.

-They're just fucking making shit up now, aren't they?
+They're just fucking making shit up.

-Do an entire degree on nearly anything.
+Doing a tight degree on nearly anything.

 I don't know what you've got.